Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Concluding remarks

 \section{Concluding remarks}

-Clearly the results indicate that the problem with $\mathcal{DS}$ constraints yields far better results than the problem with $\mathcal{S}$ constraints.
-It also supports the view that different forms of a problem with identical complexity properties can have quite differing performance.
-It was not the intent of this paper to show or suggest that this approach is competitive with alternative algorithms to find a Hamiltonian cycle.
+The performance of BONMIN on this class shows that finding a global minimizer is a challenge, even when binary variables are specified.
+Also, the results for the problem with $\mathcal{DS}$ constraints are far better than the problem with $\mathcal{S}$ constraints.
+This supports the view that different forms of a problem with identical complexity properties can have quite differing performance.
+It was not the intent of this paper to show or suggest that our algorithm is competitive with alternative algorithms to find a Hamiltonian cycle.
 However, it is quite distinct from other methods and there is much that can be done to improve its performance.
 More constraints can be added.
-For example, $P^T P = I$ and we know twin variables, say $x_i$ and $x_j$ must satisfy $1 - x_i - x_j \ge 0$ and $x_i x_j = 0$.
-The product from the latter constraints can be added directly to the objective and can be used initially to give a strictly convex problem.
+For example, $P^T P = I$, and we know that twin variables, say $x_i$ and $x_j$ must satisfy $1 - x_i - x_j \ge 0$ and $x_i x_j = 0$.
+The product from the latter constraints can be added directly to the objective.
 However, we plan to try and find a form of the problem that eliminates the occurrence of reverse cycles and so eliminates twin variables from the problem.
 The new variables would be the elements of $Q$, where $Q = 0.5(P + P^T)$.
 Knowing $Q$ it is trivial to find the elements of $P$.
 The current problem has a dense Hessian matrix.
-Although we have shown how all the elements can be computed efficiently it still leaves a dense matrix, which has computational implications when computing the search direction for large problems.
+Although we have shown how all the elements can be computed efficiently, it still leaves a dense matrix, which has computational implications when computing the search direction for large problems.
 We are investigating transformations that should lead to the Hessian being sparse.
-Also if the conjugate gradient algorithm is used to compute the search direction and direction of negative curvature it may be possible to compute $H v$ efficiently even when $H$ is dense.
+Also, if the conjugate gradient algorithm is used to compute the search direction and direction of negative curvature, it may be possible to compute $H v$ efficiently even when $H$ is dense.